DC Universe: Aliens

 There are many intelligent extraterrestrial races as well.
 Curiously, a large number of them are humanoid, even human-like, in form (such as Kryptonians, who outwardly appear identical to Earth-born humans); some can even interbreed with Terrans.
 Some of these races have natural superpowers, but they are usually the same for all individuals of the same race, unlike Earth's metahumans.
-This was explained by the fact that in Earth's distant past Martians experimented on humanity, severely culling the metahuman potential; this means that a species that was meant to have a wide range of powers, like Tamaranians or Kryptonians, ended up "just...human".
+This was explained by the fact that in Earth's distant past Martians experimented on humanity, severely culling the metahuman potential; this means that a species that was meant to have a wide range of powers, like Tamaraneans or Kryptonians, ended up "just...human".
 However, there are also plenty of nonhumanoid races.

 The DC Universe has had many natural and cosmic disasters happen to their alien civilizations.
 The Martians were destroyed by war, the Kryptonians by a dying planet that exploded, and the Czarnians by a plague.
-Even the Almeracian Empire was victim to impending destruction by Imperiex.
+Even the Almeracian empire was victim to impending destruction by Imperiex.

 Order is kept around the galaxy by the Guardians of the Universe and their agents, the Green Lantern Corps.
 Rival peacekeeping organizations include the Darkstars (created by the Guardians' rivals, the Controllers) and the interplanetary mercenary organization L.E.G.I.O.N.
-Criminal organizations include the Manhunters, the Spider Guild and the Dark Circle.
+Criminal organizations include the Manhunters, the Spider Guild, and the Dark Circle.

-Most aliens are from different planets, who have a source of origin near the Solar System and in the Milky Way Galaxy, although, unlike the Marvel Universe, alien colonies are common within the solar system.
+Most aliens are from different planets, who have a source of origin near the Solar System and in the Milky Way Galaxy, although, unlike the Marvel Universe, alien colonies are common within the Solar System.
 The Dominators are an imperialistic race of terrorist aliens who control most of the unknown cosmos in order to extract genetic resources from planets.
 The caste is also collectively known as the Dominion.
-Other aliens in the outlying galaxies control armadas like the Khunds, Gordanians, Thanagarians, Spider Guild and, most recently, the Reach.
+Other aliens in the outlying galaxies control armadas like the Khunds, Gordanians, Thanagarians, the Spider Guild, and the Reach.
 Even though the majority of the DC Universe is policed by the Green Lantern Corps, and later the United Planets, most rogue races strive to conquer the known universe.

 One oddity is the Vegan star system.
 Due to an arrangement with the Psions, the Guardians did not intervene in that system, allowing a cruel empire called "the Citadel" to govern there, until it was overthrown by the Omega Men.